Albert Marre: Personal life

 In the late 1940s, Marre was married to actress Jan Farrand, who played numerous leads with the Brattle Theatre and later on Broadway; the marriage ended in divorce.
-Marre and actress Joan Diener wed in 1956, had two children, Jennifer and Adam, and remained married until her death in 2006.
+Marre and singer Joan Diener wed in 1956, had two children, Jennifer and Adam, and remained married until her death in 2006.

 In 2009, Marre married actress-lyricist Mimi Turque, to whom he remained wed until his death three years later.
 He died on September 4, 2012, aged 87, at Mt.
 Sinai Hospital, New York City, after a long illness.
-Turque had played Antonia, Don Quixote's niece, in the original production of Man of La Mancha.
+Turque had played Antonia, Don Quixote's niece, in the original production of Man of La Mancha in which Marre's second wife, Joan Diener, had starred as Aldonza/Dulcinea.